Installing Infrahub

 affinity

-variable to define the affinity policy for the pods - a shared storage should be available for use by the Task workers (through a StorageClass that supports RWX accesses)
+variable to define the affinity policy for the pods - S3 storage should be configured for the Infrahub API Server, it is required if you have multiple replicas

-We do not recommend using the included dependencies (Neo4j, RabbitMQ, Redis, NFS) for production.
+We do not recommend using the included dependencies (Neo4j, RabbitMQ, Redis) for production.
 They are present to ease deployment on non-production environments.

 You can use the following values example: